| Unique ID issued by UMIN | UMIN000024087 |

 NO

-To examine efficacy of brain MRI as the biological parameter to evaluate the effectiveness of CBT for patients with depression, anxiety disorder, obsessive compulsive disorder, autism spectrum disorder, attention deficit/hyper activity disorder, adjustment disorder, and feeding or eating disorders.
+To examine efficacy of brain MRI as the biological parameter to evaluate the effectiveness of CBT for patients with depression, anxiety disorder, obsessive compulsive disorder, autism spectrum disorder, attention deficit/hyper activity disorder, adjustment disorder, feeding or eating disorders, and somatic symptom disorder.

 Others

-To reveal the characteristics of the brain MRI of patients with depression, anxiety disorder, obsessive compulsive disorder, autism spectrum disorder, and attention deficit/hyper activity disorder, adjustment disorder, and feeding or eating disorders.
+To reveal the characteristics of the brain MRI of patients with depression, anxiety disorder, obsessive compulsive disorder, autism spectrum disorder, and attention deficit/hyper activity disorder, adjustment disorder, feeding or eating disorders, somatic symptom disorder.

 Exploratory